Rosalila/BulletHellMaker/README.md

 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/Rosalila/STG/blob/master/LICENSE)

-1. **Fast and modern development**: Create playable characters, enemies and stages no sweat.
+1. **Fast and modern development**: Create boss fights without coding.
 2. **No string attached**: Free as in freedom, available even for commercial projects.
 3. **Easy from start to deploy**: Easy to get started and easy to publish your game on stores such as Steam and Epic.